Getting Started

 // fetch Aeris API output as a string and decode into an object

-$response = file_get_contents("http://api.aerisapi.com/observations/seattle,wa?client_id=CLIENT_ID&client_secret=CLIENT_SECRET");
+$response = file_get_contents("https://api.aerisapi.com/observations/seattle,wa?client_id=CLIENT_ID&client_secret=CLIENT_SECRET");

 $json = json_decode($response);